ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

         call    Pervasives__output_string_212
 ```

-The important code is shown in red.
+The important code is `movl    $7, %eax`.
 It shows two things: Firstly the
 integer is unboxed (not allocated on the heap), but is instead passed
 directly to the function in the register `%eax`.
 This is fast.
 But
 secondly we see that the number being passed is 7, not 3.